 Needing to lose some weight?
 Ready to make some lifestyle shifts?
-Lifestyle change programs, such as the proven National Diabetes Prevention Program offered through the Shasta Family YMCA, can help you make modest lifestyle changes and cut your risk of type 2 diabetes by more than half.
+Lifestyle change programs, can help you make modest lifestyle changes and cut your risk of type 2 diabetes by more than half.

 Without weight loss or moderate physical activity, many people with prediabetes can develop type 2 diabetes within 5 years.
 Type 2 diabetes is a serious condition that can lead to health issues such as heart attack, stroke, blindness, kidney failure, or loss of toes, feet, or legs.
 The lifestyle changes you make in the Diabetes Prevention Program will help you prevent or delay type 2 diabetes.